I Beat “Hades” on 32 Heat with all weapon aspects

-Hades Weapon/Boon Guide by dstritt: this self-described “remarkably overwrought” guide is a great resource to learn about proven boon and weapon pairings.
-I’d say its advice is more defensively and survival oriented, it’ll speak to you.
+- Hades Weapon/Boon Guide by dstritt: this self-described “remarkably overwrought” guide is a great resource to learn about proven boon and weapon pairings.
+Some of this advice is outdated, but if your playstyle is defensive and survival oriented, it’ll speak to you.

 My average clear rate at 32 Heat is about 1 out of every 6 or 7 runs.
 Starting out it was more like 1 in 20, but I got better as I went along.
 If you’ve gotten used to relatively easy clears on lower heat, this is pretty tough to swallow.
 It’s hard!
 But it’s supposed to be hard!
 That’s OK!